hly2990/Dockerfile_bundle/Deep_Env/README.md

 #### NOTE:

-- To activate SSH remote function, please first publish the available port on the Docker host and map it to port 22 in the container (e.g. `-p 10022:22`).
-Then add command `/etc/init.d/ssh restart` when running the image.
+- To activate SSH remote function, please first publish the available port on the Docker host and map it to port 22 in the container (e.g. `-p 10022:22`).  ~~Then add command `/etc/init.d/ssh restart` when running the image~~.
 And you can test the internal container connection with root user by tapping `ssh root@docker-host-ip -p 10022`